 The museum’s founder, Otto Lightner, had an obsession with “all things” collecting.
 He had a deep interest in what and why people collected.
 At the museum, you can tour the famed collector’s own greatest collections.

-At the Lightner Museum, you’ll find musical instruments, fine art, decorative art, and folk art.
+Dig through the museum’s vast collection of musical instruments, fine art, decorative art, and folk art.
 You’ll also see unique furnishings and fun, random kitschy items on display.
 The Lightner Museum always has several exhibitions.
 Even if you’ve visited before, there’s often more to discover.

-Today, Aviles Street is St. Augustine’s premier arts district.
-The street is lined with art galleries, jewelry shops, antique shops, cafes, and restaurants.
-There’s a load of outdoor seating areas to enjoy delicious food & drink in the sunshine.
+Today, Aviles Street is St. Augustine’s premier arts district and is chock loaded with interesting attractions, including art galleries, jewelry shops, antique shops, cafes, and restaurants.
+There’s a load of outdoor seating areas at its restaurants and bars to enjoy delicious food & drink in the sunshine.